May 22, 2013

 Why do we still often hear that brain training does not work?
 Because of the different understandings of what “brain training” and “work” mean.
 A machine to train abdominal muscles probably won’t “work” if what we measure is blood pressure.
 A “plane” won’t fly if it wasn’t a plane to start with, but a donkey.

 The most critical factor in determining whether a brain training method or program works is the extent to which the training effects “transfer” to benefits in daily life.
 We know from common experience that practice usually triggers improvement in the practiced task.
-Based on our analysis of documented examples of brain training techniques that “work” or “transfer,” we propose that these five conditions must be met for any kind of brain training, from meditation to technology-based programs, to translate into meaningful real world improvements:
+Based on our analysis of dozens of documented examples of brain training techniques that “work” or “transfer,” we propose that these five conditions must be met for any kind of brain training, from meditation to technology-based programs, to translate into meaningful real world improvements:

 - It must engage and exercise a core brain-based capacity or neural circuit identified to be relevant to real-life outcomes, such as executive attention, working memory, speed of processing and emotional regulation, as well as others discussed throughout the interviews with scientists in this book.
 Many supposed “brain training” games fail to provide any actual “brain training” because they were never really designed to target specific and relevant brain functions.